top of page

 Abiotic Studies

 Abiotic factors are non-living chemical and physical parts of the environment that affect living organisms and the functioning of ecosystems.
 In biology and ecology, abiotic components or abiotic factors are non-living chemical and physical parts of the environment that affect living organisms and the functioning of ecosystems.
-Abiotic components include physical conditions and non-living resources that affect living organisms in terms of growth, maintenance, and reproduction.
-Resources are distinguished as substances or objects in the environment required by one organism and consumed or otherwise made unavailable for use by other organisms.
-During the Abiotic Studies Module, students will learn about all the non-living components that are necessary for life on Earth.
+Abiotic components include physical conditions and non-living resources that affect living organisms regarding growth, maintenance, and reproduction.
+Resources are substances or objects in the environment required by one organism and consumed or otherwise made unavailable by other organisms.
+During the Abiotic Studies Module, students will learn about all the non-living components necessary for life on Earth.

 Cost: